The NORTH SHORE – snapshots of faith

 There are some 40+ churches.
 With a couple of exeptions they are all small in number.
 Perhaps because of the area’s unique challenges pastors have often enjoyed a strong camraderie.

-North Shore has a significant Persian population and an Iranian church.
+North Shore has a significant Persian population and one known Iranian church.

 Sutherland Church and St. Timothy’s Anglican enjoy a unique relationship.
 St. Timothy’s rents space from Sutherland (it’s service is at 9 am).
 Both churches are ‘evangelical’ but come from quite different traditions.
 Sutherland is ‘Brethren’ and St. Timothy’s ‘Anglican’.
 The respective Pastors are friends.
 This has advanced an unprecedented congregational collaboration.
 Ken Bell (St. Timothy’s) states, “we’re quite happy if our people attend each other’s programs, step in for each other pulpit wise and from time to time have joint worship services.”

-The local economy is largely dependent on commuters who take the 10 minute ferry ride to West Vancouver, and according to its website ‘Bowen’s population differs markedly from the rest of BC, with substantially more people aged 40 to 65, and under age 15…’
+The local economy is largely dependent on residents commuting on the 10 minute ferry ride to West Vancouver.
+According to its website ‘Bowen’s population differs markedly from the rest of BC, with substantially more people aged 40 to 65, and under age 15…’

-According to Wikipedia, Bowen Island is served by a number of small businesses including marinas, cafes, gift shops, grocery stores, a post office, pharmacy, restaurants, garden and ower shops, and a building supply yard.
-Bowen Island is served by First Credit Union, and by an Exchange Network ATM operated by North Shore Credit Union.
-Bowen Island’s commercial sector is primarily lo cated within Snug Cove and Artisan Square.
+Bowen Island is served by a number of small businesses including marinas, cafes, gift shops, grocery stores, a post office, pharmacy, restaurants, garden and ower shops, and a building supply yard.
+The commercial sector is primarily located within Snug Cove and Artisan Square.

 There are four small Christian churches on Bowen. www.cateshillchapel.com